 Mercury University is enhancing the hands-on experience for students at select schools by providing Mercury products and curriculum development.

-What is “Mercury FourStroke Maintenance Certification?”
+What is the “Mercury FourStroke Maintenance Certification?”

 Mercury University provides a FourStroke Maintenance Certification through partnered training schools.
 This allows students to gain hands-on training with Mercury products.
 These students can become proficient in the maintenance process and provide value to the dealer immediately after training school.